Travix-International/fullstack-interview-test/README.md

 **Travix - Problem to be solved**

-You need to build a flights aggregator application.
+You need to build a flight aggregator application.
 User input parameters: origin, destination, departure date, return date, number of passengers.
-It should sarch for flights with those paramteres and show the list of flights to the user.
+It should search for flights with those parameters and show the list of flights to the user.

 **Recommended duration of test:**